reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 **Specifications**: I'm using Python 2.7.6

-**Proficiency**: Beginner to Intermediate; I'm going to assume that you're as new to closures as I was a week ago.
+**Proficiency**: Beginner to Intermediate; I'm going to assume that you're completely new to closures.

 In your shell, navigate to a directory where you can make some sample code files.
 If you don't have one that you already use for this purpose, make a directory called `closure_practice` and navigate into that directory: